 The ICS contains base specification dependent information.
 To derive executable tests this is insufficient; also information about the IUT and its environment shall be supplied.
 Such information is called Implementation eXtra Information for Testing (IXIT).

 An IXIT proforma identifies which ICS items are to be tested and which parameters to be instantiated for the TSS&TP being developed.
-The production of a IXIT Proforma is specified in ISO/IEC 9646-6 [i.2].
+The production of a IXIT Proforma is specified in ISO/IEC 9646-6 [b-ISO/IEC 9646].
 A supplier, providing an IUT for conformance testing, is required to complete a IXIT proforma, which contains additional questions that need to be answered in order to turn on/off the "switches" and identify Means of Testing for a particular Implementation Under Test (IUT).

 The IXIT may contain address information of the IUT, or parameter and timer values which are necessary for the execution of the test suite.
 The IXIT information , is supplied by the supplier of the IUT to the testing laboratory.
 To guide production of the IXIT the testing laboratory provides an IXIT proforma.